Discovering Irish Family History

 |Graham / Love Marriage Record|

 Based on this marriage record we know Isaac's father was named James.
 The Griffith Valuation for County Tyrone in 1860 shows a James Graham leasing property in Town Parks of Strabane, Camus Parish.
 Camus Parish adjoined Listymore Townland in the parish of Ardstraw.
-(See County Tyrone Parishes map above.)
+(See Ardstraw Parish map above and County Tyrone Parishes map below.)